Iron-E/nvim-soluarized/README.md

+This colorscheme is now built-in to [`nvim-higlhite`](https://github.com/Iron-E/nvim-highlite)!
+Use that instead.

 # Introduction

 `nvim-soluarized` is a colorscheme based on [`vim-solarized8`](https://github.com/lifepillar/vim-solarized8) and written with [`nvim-highlite`](https://github.com/Iron-E/nvim-highlite).
 It supports both light _and_ dark backgrounds.
 See __usage__ for more.